dflay/NMR-DAQ/README.md

    of the C files (located in ./src/) that controls the operation of the hardware is given
    below.

-   - main.c:            The main program where all of the relevant high-level commands are carried out.
+   - `main.c`:            The main program where all of the relevant high-level commands are carried out.
-   - acromag_ipep201.c: Describes the importing and processing of pulse signals to be delivered to the FPGA.
+   - `acromag_ipep201.c`: Describes the importing and processing of pulse signals to be delivered to the FPGA.
 Uses the data structure fpga to store the data.
 Also has a corresponding *.h file.
-   - fpga.h:            Data structure used by acromag_ipep201.c and is also used in the main program.
+   - `fpga.h`:            Data structure used by `acromag_ipep201.c` and is also used in the main program.
-   - sg382.c:           Controls the operation of the Stanford Research Systems SG-382 function generator, which serves as the local oscillator (LO) of the system.
+   - `sg382.c`:           Controls the operation of the Stanford Research Systems SG-382 function generator, which serves as the local oscillator (LO) of the system.
 Also has its own *.h file.
-   - FuncGen.h:         Data structure used by sg382.c; contains general function generator data.
+   - `FuncGen.h`:         Data structure used by sg382.c; contains general function generator data.
-   - struck_adc.c:      Controls the operation of the SIS3302 or SIS3316 Struck ADCs.
+   - `struck_adc.c`:      Controls the operation of the SIS3302 or SIS3316 Struck ADCs.
                         It has a corresponding *.h file.
-   - sis3302.c:         Functions used to operate the Struck SIS3302 ADC.
+   - `sis3302.c`:         Functions used to operate the Struck SIS3302 ADC.
                         It has a corresponding *.h file.
-   - sis3316.c:         Functions used to operate the Struck SIS3316 ADC.
+   - `sis3316.c`:         Functions used to operate the Struck SIS3316 ADC.
-                        It has a corresponding *.h" file.
-   - sis_util.c:        Utility functions used by the Struck ADCs.
                         It has a corresponding *.h file.
+   - `sis_util.c`:        Utility functions used by the Struck ADCs.
+It has a corresponding *.h file.
-   adc.h:               Data structure used by struck_adc.c; generic data structure for
+   - `adc.h`:           Data structure used by `struck_adc.c`; generic data structure for ADCs.
-                        ADCs.
-   - acquisition.c:     Describes the acquisition of data, passing a bit-pattern of the FPGA gates to the ADC; when the FPGA transmit gate is closed, a trigger signal is initiated on the ADC, and data is recorded for the specified duration of the transmit gate.
-There is a corresponding "*.h" file.
+   - `acquisition.c`:     Describes the acquisition of data, passing a bit-pattern of the FPGA gates to the ADC; when the FPGA transmit gate is closed, a trigger signal is initiated on the ADC, and data is recorded for the specified duration of the transmit gate.
+There is a corresponding *.h file.
-   - diagnostics.c:     Miscellaneous diagnostic functions that print pertinent run information to files and functions that checks the hardware configuration.
+   - `diagnostics.c`:     Miscellaneous diagnostic functions that print pertinent run information to files and functions that checks the hardware configuration.
-                        There is a corresponding "*.h" file.
+                        There is a corresponding *.h file.
-   - util.c:            Utility functions used by the other files.
+   - `util.c`:            Utility functions used by the other files.
 It has a corresponding *.h file.

    NOTE: Do NOT change the source code before contacting the author!
 Changes made to the